 Supervised special project in this field of study.
 Approval of supervising Division Assistant Dean is required.
-One-six lecture.

-Chemistry (CHM) CHM121.
+Chemistry (CHM)

+CHM121.
 Environmental Chemistry (4).

 Atomic structure, the Periodic Table, chemical bonding and reactions with emphasis on environmental applications: the atmosphere and air pollution, water and water pollution, pesticides, food additives, and nuclear wastes.
-Three lecture; Three lab.